reTHINK-project/specs/deployment/readme.md

 __To test if installation is OK: https://catalogue.csp.rethink.com/ gives a view of the current status of the catalogue node.
 It also allow to see connected databases and componants__

-Full docker-compose file, should be something like [this](https://github.com/reTHINK-project/specs/tree/master/deployment/docker-compose.yml)

 ```
 On directory of docker-compose.yml file you should have catalogue-database folder with all objects, after this run command